Cathedral of St. John the Divine: Plan selected

-In July 1891, the plan-selection committee chose Heins & LaFarge's plan as the winning proposal.
-The design had been the trustees' second choice; although the trustees liked Potter and Robertson's plan more, W. A. Potter was the bishop's half-brother and the trustees did not want to be accused of nepotism.
-To Kent's consternation, he was initially not recognized as a co-collaborator, and would not be acknowledged as such until the following year.
-The group's blueprints called for chapels and end sections with apses; a crossing containing four round arches as well as a dome topped by a massive tower; and transepts with round edges.
+In July 1891, the plan-selection committee chose Heins & LaFarge's plan.
+This design had been the trustees' second choice but although the trustees liked Potter and Robertson's plan more, W. A. Potter was the bishop's half-brother and the trustees did not want to be accused of nepotism.
+To Kent's consternation, his work on the design initially received no recognition; it was acknowledged the following year.
+The design proposed an apse of radiating chapels apses; a square crossing defined by four round-headed arches, supporting a dome over which would rise a massive tower; and transepts with round edges.
 The interior was based upon Boston's Trinity Church, and the crossing was based upon Istanbul's Hagia Sophia, Venice's St. Mark's Basilica, and the Périgueux Cathedral.
 The "exotic" design was seen as an example of the unusual architecture that was prevalent at that time.
 It was also Heins & LaFarge's first major commission: the firm later designed structures such as the Astor Court buildings at the Bronx Zoo, as well as the early stations of the Interborough Rapid Transit Company, the first operator of the present-day New York City Subway.

 That October, the trustees directed the firm to revise their design further.
 The following month, it was announced that work would begin in early 1892, provided that Heins & LaFarge submitted their revised plans that April.
 The original plans were then substantially revised because the board of trustees wanted a Gothic-style appearance.
 The western towers were modified to remove the spires and enlarge the windows, and various Gothic details were placed on the facade.
 The nave was realigned from north–south to east–west so that the apse would face east, in the direction of the sunrise, to represent the resurrection of Jesus as per Episcopal tradition.
 Heins & LaFarge objected to the realignment because it would result in the cathedral being hidden behind other buildings.
 In the final plan, "Three Arabesque Scrolls" incorporated both Byzantine and Romanesque influences, with Gothic detailing on the exterior.
 Outwardly, the design resembled the AMDG plan from Huss & Buck.
 By April 1892, the trustees had raised much of the $850,000 required for land acquisition, though there still remained a deficit of $175,000.